 Virtual Reality and Neuroarchaeology (2020-2021)

-Team members will employ various means to measure perceptual judgments of scale, distance, symbols, colors, architectural features and particular objects in virtual context.
-Using Likert scale questionnaires, the team will probe user experiences of the virtual scenarios, focusing on the visual and auditory dimensions of episodic memory and the topography of buildings, the spatial relations among architectural features, the location of key objects, the symbolic imagery embedded in the scenarios and the sounds generated to simulate performative experience of the virtual spaces.
+Using various technologies and methods, team members measured perceptual judgments of scale, distance, symbols, colors, architectural features and particular objects in virtual context.
+Using Likert scale questionnaires, the team probed user experiences of the virtual scenarios, focusing on the visual and auditory dimensions of episodic memory and the topography of buildings, the spatial relations among architectural features, the location of key objects, the symbolic imagery embedded in the scenarios and the sounds generated to simulate performative experience of the virtual spaces.

-- Archaeological data capturing and digital reconstruction: This unit will focus on fieldwork archaeology in Italy (Rome, Cerveteri, Tarquinia and Vulci) to record data for spatial analysis, virtual simulations and emotional experiences.
-Data will be also recorded by rover-robots in order to compare different simulations’ ontologies.
+- Archaeological Data Capturing and Digital Reconstruction, which focused on virtual fieldwork archaeology in Italy (Rome, Cerveteri, Tarquinia and Vulci) to record data for spatial analysis, virtual simulations and emotional experiences.
+Data was recorded by rover-robots in order to compare different simulations’ ontologies.

-- Virtual archaeology: This unit will focus on the implementation of archaeological data for immersive VR platforms such as Oculus, Oculus Go, Oculus Rift and Oculus Quest.
-The Duke team will work on the implementation of archaeological data in Unity 3D; the NC State team will deliver applications aimed at the virtual reconstruction of archaeological excavations.
+- Virtual Archaeology, which focused on the implementation of archaeological data for immersive VR platforms such as Oculus, Oculus Go, Oculus Rift and Oculus Quest.
+The Duke team worked on the implementation of archaeological data in Unity 3D and the NC State team delivered applications aimed at the virtual reconstruction of archaeological excavations.

-- Neuro-archaeology: This unit will start to test the use of different neuro-devices (Epoc+ EEG 14 Channel and Epoc Flex 32 Channel) and eye-tracking systems (Gazepoint GP3) for the analysis of virtual reconstructions of sites and monuments, as well as the study of cognitive, perceptual, proprioceptive and motor aspects of spatial embodiment in lab.
+- Neuro-archaeology, which began testing the use of different neuro-devices (Epoc+ EEG 14 Channel and Epoc Flex 32 Channel) and eye-tracking systems (Gazepoint GP3) for the analysis of virtual reconstructions of sites and monuments, as well as the study of cognitive, perceptual, proprioceptive and motor aspects of spatial embodiment in lab.